TimMacy/YouTubeAlchemy/README.md

   - Hide "Free with ads" Videos on the Home Page
   - Hide Members Only Featured Videos on the Home Page
   - Hide "Latest posts from . . ." on Search Page

+**Hide Watched Videos**
+  - Hide Watched Videos Regardless of Progress Everywhere
+  - Hide Watched Videos Regardless of Progress Only on the Home Page
+  - Pick a Percentage to Hide Videos on
+    - Home Page
+    - Subscription Page
+    - Channel Pages
+    - Playlists
+    - Video Pages
+    - Search Pages

 **Modify or Hide UI Elements**
   - Hide "Voice Search" Button